N S E W

 per person

 The environment is not a venue you rent.
 It is the curriculum itself.
 You cannot replicate what happens on a boat in any hotel, at any price.
-That is not positioning — it is the structural reality of what makes this work.
+That is not positioning — it is the reality of what makes this work.

 The questions